coreos/docs/quay-enterprise/insert-custom-cert.md

 c1psWGpqeGlPQmNEWkJPMjJ5d0pDemVnR2QNCnRsbW9JdEF4YnFSdVd3PT0KLS0tLS1FTkQgQ0VSVElGSUNBVEUtLS0tLQo=
 ```

-Finally, recycle all QE pods for the certificate to be added to the QE container.
+Finally, recycle all QE pods.
+Use `kubectl delete` to remove all QE pods.
+The QE Deployment will automatically schedule replacement pods with the new certificate data.